feathersui/feathersui-website/docs/as3-starling/getting-started.md

 sidebar_label: Hello World
 ---

-In the following beginner-level tutorial, we'll use our first Feathers [`Button`](./button.md) component.
-This is a very simple demonstration that sets a label, adds an event listener, and creates a theme that will apply a skin.
+In the following beginner-level tutorial for [Feathers](/), we'll use our first [`Button`](./button.md) component.
+This is a very simple demonstration that sets a label, adds an event listener, and creates a theme that will apply some styles.

 ## Prerequisites

-- You should understand how to set up a regular Starling project.
-Please start with the [Starling guides and tutorials](http://gamua.com/starling/help/), if you're new to Starling.
+- You should understand how to set up a regular [Starling](https://gamua.com/starling/) project first.
+If you're new to Starling, please start with the [Starling guides and tutorials](http://gamua.com/starling/help/).

 - [Download Feathers](./installation.md).